Treatment of Macular Pucker in Baltimore

 Learn More about Treatment for Macular Pucker

-If you have been diagnosed with a macular pucker and are looking for a qualified retinal specialist with whom to discuss treatment, Dr. Elman can help.
-Please schedule a consultation with Dr. Elman today to discuss your case and the available treatment solutions.
+If you have been diagnosed with a macular pucker and are looking for qualified retinal specialists with whom to discuss treatment, Dr. Michael Elman and Dr. Sidney Schechet can help.
+Please schedule a consultation with them today to discuss your case and the available treatment solutions.